Jimmy Cefalo: Radio and television

-Cefalo is currently the play-by-play man and "Voice of the Miami Dolphins" radio broadcast team and the host of South Florida's First News Program for WIOD.
-In March 2012, Cefalo's International launched their new food, wine, and travel radio show called - Cefalo's - Eat This Drink That Go!, which also airs on Clear Channel Communications at WIOD 610 AM and 100.3 FM in South Florida as well as nationally streamed on www.WIOD.com and IHeartRadio.
+Cefalo is currently the play-by-play man and "Voice of the Miami Dolphins" radio broadcast team and the former host of South Florida's First News Program for WIOD.
+In March 2012, Cefalo's International launched their new food, wine, and travel radio show called - Cefalo's - Eat This Drink That Go!, which also aired on Clear Channel Communications at WIOD 610 AM and 100.3 FM in South Florida as well as nationally streamed on www.WIOD.com and IHeartRadio.
 He also does regular sports analysis for the NFL Network and WIOD's sister station WINZ, the Sports Animal, which also carries the Miami Dolphins broadcast.

 In 1988, Cefalo won an Emmy for his writing on the 24th Olympic Games.
 The National Sportscasters and Sportswriters Association named him Florida Sportscaster of the Year five times (1998, 2001–2004).

 Cefalo co-hosted PM Magazine and AM South Florida.
 In 1990, he received the hosting duties for Trump Card, (beating out Richard Dawson), a game show filmed in Atlantic City at Trump Castle.
 Three years later, Cefalo was signed to host Sports Snapshot, a game show that merged home shopping with sports trivia.